 Nevertheless, this lethality effect is focused to a small area, limiting collateral damage to 60-100 meters.
 In fact, the effect of the current MPR 500 is comparable to that of Mk84 general-purpose bomb, whose use in urban setting is limited, due to the large collateral damage radius of the Mk84, which covers hundreds of meters, limiting its use in support close to friendly forces.

-With improved, more durable design the MPR can penetrate four walls or floors without loosing direction, as a general purpose warhead will do.
-The MPR2000 will also be able to penetrate at least two meters of concrete.
-Photo: IMI
+The MPR2000 will also be able to penetrate at least two meters of

 Development is also in progress with the lightweight MPR250, which will offer an SDB alternative at a fraction of the cost of this guided weapon, which comprises an integrated warhead rather than strap-on guidance kit.